 Roswell Park no longer requires GRE scores for admission to the PhD program!

 Each year, we select approximately 20 doctoral candidates from a highly competitive pool of applicants.
 Your application package will include:

 - $75 application fee, payable electronically on the online application form

 - Undergraduate transcripts – a minimum undergraduate 3.0 GPA is required

-- International applicants must submit results of either the TOEFL (minimum acceptable score: 79) or the IELTS (minimum acceptable score 6.5 overall with no individual sub-score below 6.0).
-Please have TOEFL scores sent to the University at Buffalo using ETS code 2925.
-No department code is required.
+If you’re an international student, you must submit results of either the TOEFL (minimum acceptable score: 79) or the IELTS (minimum acceptable score 6.5 overall with no individual sub-score below 6.0).
+Send your TOEFL scores to the University at Buffalo using ETS code 2925 (no department code is required).